Dedicated to the Future

 1) Nursery School is a morning-only learning enrichment program for children aged 30 to 44 months.
 Children are dropped off by their caregivers at 9:15 AM and are picked up at 11:30 AM.
 These children may attend for 2-3-4 or 5 days per week.

-2) All Day Preschool & Part Day Preschool for children 2.5-3.8 years of age is actually a combination of the previously mentioned Nursery School Program and daycare.
+2&3) All Day & Part Day Preschool for children 2.5-3.8 years of age is actually a combination of the previously mentioned Nursery School Program and daycare.
 While Nursery school children attend only between the hours of 9:15-11:30 AM, their Pre-School friends continue on through lunch, rest time and afternoon activities.
 The Preschool program is designed for working parents who might need to drop their child off any time after 7:30 AM with a pickup at either 3:00 PM in the case of Part Day Preschool or as late as 6:00 PM in the case of All Day Preschool.
 Different fees apply in each program.
 See our fee schedule for further details.

 A typical morning at nursery or an afternoon at pre-school daycare may consist of but not be limited to the following: